 What if I already have health insurance?

 If you or your spouse have job-based insurance, the only way you will qualify for financial help on GetCoveredNJ is if your insurance does not meet minimum standards for affordability and coverage.
-A job-based health plan is considered "affordable" if your share of the monthly premiums for the lowest-cost coverage is less than 9.83 percent of your household income for an individual or less than 8.27 percent for a family.
+A job-based health plan is considered "affordable" if your share of the monthly premiums for the lowest-cost self-only coverage is less than 9.12 percent of your household income.
 Note that there are certain rules for minimum coverage and affordability that employer plans must meet.

-If you are insured under Medicare, you are not impacted by the expanded federal tax credits in the March coronavirus relief bill or the state’s new Health Plan Savings subsidy.
+If you're insured under a NJ FamilyCare plan — including Medicaid, Medicare, and Tricare — you're not impacted by the expanded federal tax credits or the state’s NJHPS subsidy.